Planning Your Trip to Portugal

 From Porto, hire a car or take the train for the short trip into the Douro Valley, hands-down one of Europe's most beautiful wine regions, with its steeply terraced vineyards following the contours of the cliffs and rustic quintas (wine estates) opening their doors for tours, tastings and often lunch and dinner.
 Staying overnight here is a delight.

 Chat with a local specialist who can help organize your trip.

 With a full week on your hands, you'll have a satisfying amount of time to explore Portugal and ease up the pace a little.

-On your journey south, you could also spend a day or two in the quietly beautiful Alentejo, where farm-to-fork dining, country rambles and a stay at a family-run agriturismo (farm stays) gives you a true taste of rural Portuguese life.
-While here, you won’t want to miss highlights like Évora, an exquisitely preserved, UNESCO World Heritage medieval town, with a fortress-like cathedral and Roman remains.
-See our 7-day itinerary of the south for inspiration.
+On your journey south, you could also spend a day or two in the quietly beautiful Alentejo, where farm-to-fork dining, country rambles, and a stay at a family-run agriturismo (farm stays) give you a true taste of rural Portuguese life.
+While here, you won't want to miss highlights like Évora, an exquisitely preserved UNESCO World Heritage medieval town with a fortress-like cathedral and Roman remains.
+See this seven-day itinerary of the south for inspiration.

 Portugal in 9-12 Days

 In nine to 12 days, you can expect to see a generous chunk of all that Portugal has to offer, from its most sensational cities to sublime vineyards and beaches, on a north-to-south trip.

 This Lisbon, Porto, and the Algarve tour kicks off in the riverside capital of Lisbon with a gourmet food tour followed by a spin of the historical highlights (from the monumental Praça do Comércio square to the enigmatic Gothic ruins of Carmo convent).